-A grade, indicated by a letter on the 4 point grading system indicates the level of academic performance for each student in a particular course.
+A letter grade is awarded for each course attempted (See "Grading System") which indicates a student's level of academic performance.
 A student's overall academic performance is described in terms of a grade point average (GPA).
-The grade point average is calculated by dividing the Total Quality Points earned by the Total Quality Hours attempted.
+Grade point averages are calculated by dividing the Total Quality Points earned by the Total Quality Hours attempted.
 (GPA = Total Quality Points ÷ Total Quality Hours Attempted.)
-This formula does not include repeated courses except as stated in the "Repeating Courses" section.
+Repeated courses are not included in this formula except as stated in the "Repeating Courses" section.
 Pass/Fail grades do not count in the totals except as indicated in the "Grading System" section.